UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 }
 ```

 Pretty straightforward.
-Using namespaces keeps your application's classes separate from the Lithium core and third-party plugins, allowing for commonly used class names (File, Folder, etc.) to be used in both places.
+Using namespaces keeps your application's classes separate from the li3 core and third-party plugins, allowing for commonly used class names (File, Folder, etc.) to be used in both places.

-Lithium classes also follow the [PHP Standards Working Group namespace standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) in order allow for easy autoloading of class file, and cross-library interoperability.
+li3 classes also follow the [PHP Standards Working Group namespace standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) in order allow for easy autoloading of class file, and cross-library interoperability.
 This keeps your class files clean from messy include statements.

 ## Anonymous Functions, Lambdas & Closures